 Read Write Inc.

-Woodlands School using RWI to provide a consistent approach to Phonics across the school.
+Woodlands School is using RWInc to provide a consistent approach to Phonics across the school.

 - Participation - children participate fully in the whole lesson - this prevents them from losing concentration and missing key elements of the teaching.

 - Praise - children work together, taking turns to teach and praise one another, as well as receiving praise from teachers and assistants.

 - Pace - a lively pace ensures engagement.

 - Purpose - teachers know the purpose of each activity and how it leads to the next.